naveganth/css-exercises/foundations/intro-to-css/05-descendant-combinator/README.md

 ### Self Check
 - Do the elements that contain the text "This should be styled" have the correct styles applied?
+Yes, they have a yellow background and red text.
 - Do the elements that contain the text "This should be unstyled" have no styles applied?
+Yes, they are plain black